horacekj/diversity-2013-final/readme.txt

 # Diversity 2013                                                               #
 ################################################################################

- This is the program for the MAOR-12T robot used to eliminate enemy player in Diversity 2013 robot competition. http://diversity.pl/
+ This is program for the main processor (ATmega32) in MAOR-12T robot used to eliminate enemy player in Diversity 2013 robot competition. http://diversity.pl/

  "Jedovnice" is a nickname of this version.